-#17.
-Post quotes
+17. Post quotes

 18. Use an app like VSCO to edit your photos

 Using a photo editing app like VSCO can be just what you need to take your photos from good to great.
-Lightly editing photos makes them look unique and helps them to stand out on users’ feeds.
-Consistently using only few different filters also helps to create an Instagram “signature” – a tactic that helps users pick out images that are from your brand.
+Lightly editing photos makes them look unique and helps them to stand out on users’ Instagram feeds.
+Consistently using only a few different filters also helps to create an Instagram “signature” – a tactic that helps users pick out images that are from your brand.
 Just make sure you don’t go overboard with the edits!

-#19.
-Use a collage app to combine pictures
+19. Use a collage app to combine pictures

-#20.
-Shoot creative videos
+20. Shoot creative videos

 Instagram has been pushing video lately, upping the video length limit from 15 seconds to 1 minute just a few months ago.
-Take advantage of this, and get creative with the video medium to do things like showcase your products or your employees.
+Take advantage of this, and get creative with the video medium to do things like showcasing your products or your employees.

-#21.
-Maintain your Instagram Story to keep followers engaged
+21. Maintain your Instagram Story to keep followers engaged

 Instagram’s Snapchat copycat product is starting to pick up steam.
-If you’re serious about your Instagram strategy, start taking some time to update your Snapchat story with any exciting news or new products.
+If you’re serious about your Instagram strategy, start taking some time to update your Instagram story with any exciting news or new products.
 To increase engagement on your Stories, consider introducing limited-time discounts to post on your Stories.

 22. Post pictures of people

-23. Tag people in your photos
+23. Tag people in your content

 Connecting on Instagram